dhruv0050/Alumni-Connect/README.md

 - Upload a resume and get instant feedback on how well it fits specific job roles
 - AI suggests improvements based on the job profile

-### 🧑‍💼 Internal Job/Internship Alerts
-- Alumni can post openings from their companies to give students insider access to opportunities

 ### 🔗 1-on-1 Mentoring
 - Book live mentoring sessions with alumni from well-established companies